AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/outgoing-emails.md

 ---
 # Configure outgoing emails

-You can enable and disable outgoing emails for each environment from the Project Web Interface or from the command line.
+You can enable and disable outgoing emails for each environment from the Cloud Console or from the command line.
 Enable outgoing emails for integration and staging environments to send two-factor authentication or reset password emails for Cloud project users.

 By default, outgoing email is enabled in Production environments.
 The [!UICONTROL Enable outgoing emails] may appear disabled in the environment settings regardless of status until you set the [`enable_smtp` property](#enable-emails-in-the-cli).

 {{redeploy-warning}}

-## Enable emails in the Project Web Interface
+## Enable emails in the Cloud Console

 Use the **[!UICONTROL Outgoing emails]** toggle in the _Configure environment_ view to enable or disable email support.

-**To manage email support from the Project Web Interface**:
+**To manage email support from the Cloud Console**:

-1. Log in to the [Project Web Interface](https://console.magento.cloud).
+1. Log in to the [Cloud Console](https://console.magento.cloud).
 1. Select the project.
 1. On the Project dashboard, click the configuration icon in the upper right.
 1. Click **[!UICONTROL Environments]** and select a specific environment from the list.